jtsage/theater-time-osc/README.md

 oscSendAddress     = "192.168.10.170"
 oscSendPort        = 4444

-oscSendSwitch      = true # Send switches
+oscSendSwitch      = true # Send switches as strings (1 argument) oscSendToggle      = true # Send switches as toggles (2 arguments) oscSendActiveTimer = true # Send the active timer oscSendTimerStatus = true # Send all timer status(es)
-oscSendActiveTimer = true # Send the active timer oscSendTimerStatus = true # Send all timer status(es)
+oscBlinkExpiredTimer = true # Blink the timer text off for 1 second in 3 if the count down minutes or time is past.

 # Local HTTP port to listen on
 httpPort   = 2222